 Congratulations on deciding that it’s time to start working out!

 You’ve made a smart decision.

-Improving your fitness level is one of the best ways to weight loss, improving your health, and increasing your longevity.
+Improving your fitness level is one of the best ways to weight loss, improve your health, and get back in shape.

-But when you are starting your fitness journey, there are so many options to chose from and it can seem overwhelming.
+But when you are starting your fitness journey, there are so many options to choose from and it can seem overwhelming.

 I have good news.